 The deployment of the e-NMR grid infrastructure will be the first step enabling the provision of service (D2.1).
 In order to implement from the very beginning full compatibility with the EGEE middleware, an agreement will be reached with the NMR sites to adopt the Grid Security Infrastructure (GSI) based on the PKI mechanism and X509 certificates already in use within EGEE.
+Every user must obtain a personal International Grid Trust Federation compliant certificate and register with enmr.eu VO.
+Access to the services of the e-NMR portal will be granted only to users having a valid certificate.
 This will involve the establishment of Registration Authorities (RAs) trusted by the corresponding national Certification Authorities (CAs) for those sites and research institutes which are not yet enabled to issue EUGridPMA trusted digital certificates.
 This Service Activity task will provide guidelines and support to establish the RAs where needed.